PHASOR MEASUREMENT UNIT

 The ICAP Phasor Measurement Unit (PMU) Conformity Assessment program has been developed to address an industry need that enables Phasor Measurement Unit (PMU) manufacturers to demonstrate conformance to IEEE C37.118™-2005, the standard for Synchrophasors for Power Systems.
 This standard defines synchronized phasor measurements used in power system applications and provides a method to quantify the measurement.

 This program aims to parse and extract the current active standards: IEEE C37.118.1™-2011 and IEEE C37.118.1a™-2014 for these critical requirement types, and to specify essential procedures that can be used by test laboratories.
-The testing procedures are defined in the Synchrophasor Test Suite Specification (TSS).
-The TSS was developed and supported by subject matter experts (SMEs) representing national laboratories, utilities, equipment manufactures and Regional Transmission Operators (RTOs).
-IEEE Synchrophasor Measurement Test Suite Specification is available now via IEEE Xplore® Digital Library.
+The testing procedures are defined in the IEEE Synchrophasor Measurement Test Suite Specification.
+The IEEE Synchrophasor Measurement Test Suite Specification was developed and supported by subject matter experts (SMEs) representing national laboratories, utilities, equipment manufactures and Regional Transmission Operators (RTOs).
+The IEEE Synchrophasor Measurement Test Suite Specification is available for purchase via TechStreet or the IEEE Xplore® Digital Library.

 Companies that meet the ICAP conformance requirements may be awarded IEEE Synchrophasor Certification and listed on the certification registry.